 Inflation is the rate of which prices go up and down.
 When there’s a lot of demand for something or it’s harder to get, like real estate and certain household goods, prices go up.
 When there’s less demand, prices go down.
 Inflation itself is normal and the Bank of Canada tries to keep it around two per cent.
 But when there’s a dramatic rise in inflation and people’s incomes remain the same or drop, it impacts the economy.
 People’s expenses rise but their paycheque can’t stretch as far, so they spend less or take on new debt.

 Try to explain the nuances of inflation to kids by using examples they relate to, like the prices of their favourite food or video games and what they would cost with inflation.
 Ask them to multiply those extra costs by how often they make purchases.
-StatsCan inflation charts can help to illustrate the rising costs, such as the inflation Canada chart showing rising grocery costs over the past 12 months.
+StatsCan inflation charts can help to illustrate the rising costs, such as the inflation Canada chart showing rising grocery costs.

 Deflation is when inflation rates decline significantly.
 It sounds like a good thing but it can also have a negative effect on the economy.
 The Bank of Canada says deflation can lead to lower production and wages.
 It’s relatively rare in Canada, with the last period of sustained deflation during the Great Depression in the 1930s.